syseleven/grav-docs-metakube/pages/04.tutorials/20.use-horizontal-node-autoscaling/default.en.md

 MetaKube Kubernetes clusters support horizontal node autoscaling out of the box.
 This tutorial shows how you can configure and activate it and how it plays together nicely with [horizontal pod autoscaling](../19.use-horizontal-pod-autoscaling/default.en.md).

 !!!
-Currently the node autoscaler only automatically creates nodes, removing nodes automatically to scale a cluster down is on our [roadmap](../../01.metakube/02.roadmap/default.en.md) and will be released in the near future.
+Currently the node autoscaler only automatically creates nodes, removing nodes automatically to scale a cluster down is not supported.

 !!!
 Scaling up a MachineDeployment from 0 replicas currently only works with clusters running on OpenStack.